 The OWASP SAMM solution is a .net project.
 Visual Studio is recommended for opening the application and deploying the various pieces of the project.
 If you have a current version of Visual Studio (2015 or 2013) you should be fine.
 If you don’t have Visual Studio, the 2015 Community edition works fine and is free.

-The project is hosted on github.
-VS 2015 ships with some support for github.
-If you have an older version, you may have to add some github extensions to get the functionality needed to access a github repository.
+The project is hosted on GitHub.
+VS 2015 ships with some support for GitHub.
+If you have an older version, you may have to add some GitHub extensions to get the functionality needed to access a GitHub repository.

 The following instructions are based on VS 2015